transfer property to limited company

 Moving your property into a limited company is not a cheap or straightforward process.
 You must sell each property to your new company, which can generate high costs:

-• If the market price is higher than your original purchase price, you are personally liable to capital gains tax of 18% or 28%, depending on whether you are a basic or higher rate taxpayer.
+Capital gains tax: If the market price is higher than your original purchase price, you are personally liable to capital gains tax of 18% or 24%, depending on whether you are a basic or higher rate taxpayer.

-• You may need to pay an early repayment fee on your existing personal buy-to-let mortgage
+• You may need to pay an early repayment fee if you’re switching from your current personal buy-to-let mortgage.

-• There will be finance costs associated with the company applying for and getting a buy-to-let mortgage on the property.
-You should also be aware that fewer buy-to-let mortgages are available to limited companies, which can make them more expensive with a higher interest rate
+• There will be finance costs linked to the company applying for and securing a buy-to-let mortgage for the property.
+Also, remember that limited companies generally have fewer options for buy-to-let mortgages, which could mean higher interest rates.

-You must work out the total cost of moving all your properties across to a company.
-Only then can you establish if any future tax savings will be enough to cover those costs.
+It’s important to calculate the overall cost of transferring all your properties to a company.
+Only then can you determine if any potential tax savings in the future will outweigh these expenses.

-The most significant change to managing your property personally or through a limited company is ongoing tax liabilities.
+The main difference between managing your property personally or through a limited company lies in the ongoing tax responsibilities.
 When you manage property personally, any profits from your enterprise will be subject to income tax.

-That is not the full story, however.
-The whole point of managing a property portfolio is to take an income from it, and this also has tax implications.
-Any directors of a limited company can take a share of company profits in dividends.
-Dividends are more tax-efficient than income tax, but remember you pay tax on dividends on top of the corporation tax liability.
+Directors of a limited company can receive a share of company profits as dividends.
+While dividends are more tax-efficient than income tax, it’s important to remember that you still pay tax on dividends on top of the corporation tax liability.

 Dividend tax rates